cyber-curiosity/W202-Final/README.md

   -  https://blog.ipfs.io/2020-08-07-deprecating-secio/ - Explains why they use the current Noise Framework and TLS 1.3
   -  https://github.com/libp2p/specs/tree/master/tls - Links to TLS implementation information
   -  https://github.com/libp2p/specs/tree/master/noise - Link to Noise Secure Channel Framework implementation information
+  -  Perhaps the implication that it's support for TLS 1.3 could allow it to be quantum resistant by leveraging libraries such as  WolfSSL using NTRU
 -  Investigate the effects of the traffic encryption
   -  Latency or broken protocols - In the lab on the Linux boxes
 -  Discuss potential for secure intranetworking in areas that require a heightened security